Center for Integrated Protein Science Munich: Gender Support Program

 Female scientists of CIPS^{M} are supported by a program called AFF (Ausschuss für Familien- und Frauenförderung; committee for family and gender support).
 The program was created to get more researchers with children and habilitated females into professorships or leading positions.
 The committee is being led by a member of the board who is especially responsible for family and gender support.

 The support program is intended to counter barriers in the academic career resulting from parental leave.
 For this purpose, junior researchers with child or children can be allocated a technical assistant for support of their research.
 Furthermore, a domestic aid can be granted on request.
 For researchers' children up to the age of three years, CIPS^{M} runs its own day nursery.

 Additionally, a mentoring program was created to support successful employment of female scientists and symposia with high ranking female scientists should give researchers opportunities to obtain insight into careers, gain experiences and enhance scientific interaction.

 Endowment

-Financial endorsements of CIPS^{M} are provided by the Federal Republic of Germany, the states of Germany and the Deutsche Forschungsgemeinschaft in the course of the German Universities Excellence Initiative and distributed orientated on demand.
+Financial endorsements of CIPS^{M} are provided by the Federal Republic of Germany, the states of Germany and the Deutsche Forschungsgemeinschaft in the course of the German Universities Excellence Initiative and distributed oriented on demand.

 Individual financial support of scientists of the cluster includes project-related funding of PhD and Postdoc positions, procurement of larger tools, financial support of events and conferences, and gender support.